framely/community/docs/guide/build-simple-chatbot.md

    :::

 ##### Add slots
-On a composite type's **Schema** tab you can add slots to this skill.
-To add a slot to a type:
-1. Inside the `PingPong` skill, ensure that you are under the **Structure** view.
+Inside the `PingPong` skill and **Schema** tab, under the **Structure** view.
-2. Under the **Schema** tab, select the type you want to add as slot in the **Slots** section.
+1. Click add slot, select the type you want to add as slot in the **Slots** section.
 In this case, select entity type `Location`.
-3. Pick a label for the slot, in this case let's use `location`, so that you can reference it in the response.
+2. Pick a label for the slot, in this case let's use `location`, so that you can reference it in the response.

 ::: thumbnail
 ![add slot](/images/guide/pingpong/add_slot.png)